playfulsparkle/oc4_indexnow/README.md

 # Playful Sparkle - IndexNow for OpenCart 4

-The **Playful Sparkle - IndexNow** extension for OpenCart 4.x+ provides a powerful way to enhance your store’s visibility by notifying supported search engines whenever URLs on your store are added, updated, or deleted.
-With this extension, your store can quickly and automatically notify search engines like Bing and Yandex whenever changes are made, ensuring that these changes are indexed much faster than traditional crawling.
+The **Playful Sparkle - IndexNow** extension for OpenCart 4.x+ revolutionizes how your store communicates with search engines.
+This extension allows your store to quickly and automatically notify supported search engines like Bing and Yandex whenever URLs are added, updated, or deleted.
+By ensuring these changes are indexed faster than traditional crawling methods, the extension helps improve your store’s visibility and search performance.

+Take advantage of powerful features like queue management, where URLs can be submitted individually or all at once, with the ability to clear the queue as needed.
+Choose from multiple URL submission options, including importing sitemaps, uploading XML files, or manually entering URLs.
+Manage service keys effortlessly with the ability to regenerate keys for each store individually.

+Cron support allows for automated submissions of queued URLs, while detailed log tracking provides insight into the status of submitted URLs, with options to clear logs when necessary.
+Customizable store settings let you enable or disable IndexNow services for each store and configure URL submission and notification settings tailored to your needs.
+The extension’s easy integration ensures a seamless installation and setup process.

 ---

 ## Features

-- **Queue Management**: Add URLs to a queue and submit them individually or all at once, with the ability to clear the queue.
+- **Queue Management**: Submit queue item individually or all at once, with the ability to clear the queue.
 - **Multiple URL Submission Options**: Submit URLs via imported sitemaps, XML file uploads, or manually entered URLs.
 - **Service Key Management**: Regenerate your service key for each store individually, as needed.
 - **Cron Support**: Choose between using the extension-provided cron URL or OpenCart's cron page URL to send queued URLs to the IndexNow services.